Enjoying your life in halls

 What if I am only studying during semester two?

 Students who are studying at the University of Plymouth for semester two can make an application on our accommodation portal.
-Room offers will be sent to students in December and will be required to sign a licence agreement and the advanced rent within seven days.
+Room offers will be sent to students in December and will be required to sign a licence agreement and the two weeks advanced rent within seven days.

 Information will be emailed to students once you have paid your advance rent and signed the licence.
 You will also be able to join your hall Facebook groups to meet your new neighbours before you arrive.